Quick Adaptive Ternary Segmentation: An Efficient Decoding Procedure For Hidden Markov Models: Theoretical analysis

-In the following Lemma, we show that local maxima of~$\HH^2$ and~$\HH^3$ in the interior of~$\KK^2$ and~$\KK^3$ provide information on change points.
-Reciprocally, we prove that all change points appear either as local maxima of~$\HH^2$ or as components of local maxima of~$\HH^3$.
+In the next Theorem, we show that local maxima of~$\HH^2$ and~$\HH^3$ in the interior of~$\KK^2$ and~$\KK^3$ provide information on change points.
+Reciprocally, all change points appear either as local maxima of~$\HH^2$ or as components of local maxima of~$\HH^3$.
 In other words, the study of the maps~$\HH^2$ and~$\HH^3$ shall theoretically unveil all change points of the true sequence~$\x^o$.